RadianceMC/pfti/README.md

 ## What does it offer?

-It adds different kinds of mob based pets (), work bench pets and other random things.
+It adds different kinds of mob based pets, workbench pets and other random things.
 If you have suggestions please make them!
 As I would love to add more pets and make this mod more alive than ever!

+I will work on add mod compatibility later with some cute and useful mobs/workbenches if people desire so!

 ## Is this a fork of Inventory Pets?